-2.1.3 Active means of the ship's steering.
+2.1.4 Active means of the ship's steering.

-- 2.1.3.1 The active means of the ship's steering may be both the means supplementary to the regulated minimum (refer to 2.1.1) and the main means of the ship's steering. - 2.1.3.2 Taking into account the ship's purpose, design features and intended service conditions it may be permitted, on agreement with the Register, that the regulated steerability of the ship shall be provided at the low speed by simultaneous operation of the devices specified in 2.1.1 and the active means of the ship's steering.
+- 2.1.4.1 The active means of the ship's steering may be both the means supplementary to the regulated minimum (refer to 2.1.1) and the main means of the ship's steering. - 2.1.4.2 Taking into account the ship's purpose, design features and intended service conditions it may be permitted that the regulated steerability of the ship shall be provided at the low speed by simultaneous operation of the devices specified in 2.1.1 and the active means of the ship's steering.